SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rainbow flew through the center of each letter, making each one dissipate into moisture, that fell to the ground.

 After she was done, Rainbow flew out of the fairgrounds.
-A minute later she returned, pushing a giant cloud to the left side of the field.
+A minute later, she returned, pushing a giant cloud to the left side of the field.

 Once in place, Rainbow flew around the giant cloud, sculpting it.

-She flew so fast around it she was just a blur, with each pass the cloud became more recognizable.
+She flew so fast around it, she was just a blur, with each pass the cloud became more recognizable.

 *It's Pinkie.*

 Rainbow worked fast, adding details here or there, mane, eyes, nose, mouth.

-Rainbow finished the sculpt.
+Rainbow finished the sculpture.

 Pinkie and Rarity stared in awe.